 Course Reserve materials may be checked out for a two-hour time period by current Pace Law students for use in the Library and in the study rooms on the second and third floors of Glass.
 You must leave a photo ID at the Circulation Desk when checking out these materials.
 In some instances professors will request that their materials circulate for less than two hours at a time, due to anticipated high usage rates during a short period of time.
 Materials subject to these rules will be labeled as such, and students checking out these materials will be notified of the shorter borrowing period.

 3. Materials which are on Course Reserve because their format does not allow for storage in the stacks.
 Examples of these are:

 - Recent issues of some local and legal newspapers: the New York Times, the Journal News, the Wall Street Journal, the New York Law Journal, the Connecticut Law Tribune, the New Jersey Law Journal, and the National Law Journal

 Newspapers may be checked out, for in-library use only, for a two-hour time period.
 You must leave a photo ID at the Circulation Desk when checking out newspapers.

-CD-ROMs published to accompany bound volumes in our collection circulate according to the rules governing circulation for each of these particular volumes.
-Other CD-ROMs may be used in the library or checked out for two weeks depending on the nature of the material.
+CDs and DVDs published to accompany bound volumes in our collection circulate according to the rules governing circulation for each of these particular volumes.
+Other CDs and DVDs may be used in the library or checked out for two weeks depending on the nature of the material.

-Topical review material on audiotape and CD-ROM (Sum and Substance, West's Outstanding Professor Series, etc.) circulates for three days during most of the semester, but is available for in-library use only starting two weeks before the final exam study days begin, and until the last of the make-up exams are given after the end of the semester.
+Topical review material on audiotape and DVD (Sum and Substance, West's Outstanding Professor Series, etc.) circulates for three days during most of the semester, but is available for in-library use only starting two weeks before the final exam study days begin, and until the last of the make-up exams are given after the end of the semester.